eflamm-of-passion/technical-test-aoe/scenarios/2-scenario-di.md

 ## Your Task

 1. Create a modular guard tower system where:
-   - The tower and its weapon system are separate components (would it be some kind of _composition_)
+   - The tower and its weapon system are separate components
    - Weapons can be changed without modifying the tower structure
    - The tower delegates attack commands to its equipped weapon
 2. Implement: